 - Foot and hand painting.

-- Use water guns filled with paint and see what patterns you can create.
+- Using water guns filled with paint, see what patterns you can create.

 Get creative with natural materials

 Using natural materials can be a great way to be creative outdoors.
-Try ditching the paintbrushes for some nature made ones you could try using cut flowers, fruits or vegetables, pine cones or interesting leaves and branches.
+Try ditching the paintbrushes for some nature-made ones; you could use cut flowers, fruits or vegetables, pine cones or exciting leaves and branches.

-Use your art pieces to decorate your outdoor space or give children a real sense of pride and bring them indoors and brighten up your home.
+Use your art pieces to decorate your outdoor space, or give children a real sense of pride by bringing them indoors and brightening up your home.

 4. Bring literacy outdoors

 Reading and writing don’t have to be indoor activities.
-In fact, being outside in nature can spark great stories and prompt imaginative thinking.
-We have plenty of ways you can encourage read and writing outdoors.
+Being outside in nature can spark great stories and prompt imaginative thinking.
+We have plenty of ways you can encourage reading and writing outdoors.

 Make a reading space

 Campfire stories are a fun way to incorporate reading and storytelling into your outdoor classroom.
-Use logs to make seats and make a circle around a space for a cosy campfire after a long day of playing and learning.
+Use logs to make seats and circle space for a cosy campfire after a long day of playing and learning.

 Use signs

 Make signposts or laminated signage for your outdoor classroom.
-This is a great way to explore letters with younger learners even pre-readers will appreciate labels and signs in print, especially if you include pictures as well.
+This is a great way to explore letters with younger learners.
+Even pre-readers will appreciate labels and signs in print, mainly if you include pictures.
 Get children involved in making the signage with you.

 Use chalk

 Chalk is perfect for practising writing.
-Keep some chalk in a tightly sealed box, collect a variety of sizes and colours ready for outdoor learning.
-It can be used on pavements, walls, fences, and chalkboards, best of all it will wash away with water or in the next rain.
+Keep some chalk in a tightly sealed box, and collect a variety of sizes and colours ready for outdoor learning.
+It can be used on pavements, walls, fences, and chalkboards.
+Best of all, it will wash away with water or in the next rain.

 Story stones

-We love this easy way for children to explore narrative voices for their own favourite stories.
-They can even explore writing their own poems and prose from an early age.
+We love this easy way for children to explore narrative voices for their favourite stories.
+They can even explore writing poems and prose from an early age.

 Make a garden observation centre

-This can be as simple as a dry erase or chalkboard outside for children, this allows them to write about and record the wildlife they have seen, the weather, plants growing progress, just anything that interests them outdoors.
+For children, this can be as simple as a dry-erase or chalkboard outside.
+This allows them to write about and record the wildlife they have seen, the weather, plant growth progress, and just anything that interests them outdoors.
 It’s a fantastic way for children to reflect and appreciate their surroundings.

-This activity would do best long term in an area with some overhead coverage and protection from weathering.
-Chalkboards and dry erase boards can be bought inexpensively.
-You can also buy magnetic ones, this is great place to use magnetic letters or words for magnetic poetry and prose as well.
+This activity would do best in the long term in an area with some overhead coverage and protection from weathering.
+Chalkboards and dry-erase boards can be bought inexpensively.
+You can also buy magnetic ones.
+This is a great place to use magnetic letters or words for magnetic poetry and prose as well.

 5. Bring math outdoors